 Pitches that are incomplete or lacking in detail may not receive a response.
 Our editorial team reviews pitches every week and we respond to them between Wednesdays and Fridays — if it is time-sensitive, we’ll respond sooner.

 Payment: All published articles are paid.
-We pay $150 per piece and writers are paid the day of publication via Venmo or PayPal.
+Pay starts at $150 per piece and writers are paid the day of publication via Venmo or PayPal.